Damian-Emmanuel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characrers A and c from input to Z and e respectively
+scrpt that removes all letters c and C from input